Sombressoul/dyna/README.md

 ### Theta-network

 The Theta-network is an ancillary neural network module responsible for generating the param-quads that guide the DyNAF Activation function.
 Acting as a "neuromodulator factory," the Theta-network synthesizes these parameters based on the current state and inputs of the network, effectively determining the modulation and adaptation of the DyNAF Activation function.
-The Theta-network can operate in both passive and active modes, offering flexibility in how these param-quads are derived and applied.

 ### DyNAF Components